filecoin-project/venus/README.md

 ## Building & Documentation

-For instructions on how to build, install and join a Venus mining pool, please visit [here](https://venus.filecoin.io/Using-venus-Shared-Modules.html).
+For instructions on how to build, install and join a venus storage pool, please visit [here](https://venus.filecoin.io/guide/Using-venus-Shared-Modules.html).

 ## Venus architecture

 With ideas like security, ease of use and distributed mining pool in mind, deployment of a mining operation using Venus is quite different from one using [Lotus](https://github.com/filecoin-project/lotus).
-Details of mining architecture can be found [here](https://venus.filecoin.io/Overview.html#architecture).
+Details of mining architecture can be found [here](https://venus.filecoin.io/guide/#how-venus-works).

 ## Related modules

 Venus loosely describes a collection of modules that work together to realize a fully featured Filecoin implementation.
-List of stand-alone venus modules repos can ben found [here](https://venus.filecoin.io/Using-venus-Shared-Modules.html#introducing-venus-modules), each assuming different roles in the functioning of Filecoin.
+List of stand-alone venus modules repos can ben found [here](https://venus.filecoin.io/guide/Using-venus-Shared-Modules.html#introducing-venus-modules), each assuming different roles in the functioning of Filecoin.

 ## Contribute